jfadev/bottok/README.md

 Usage: node bottok.js [options]

 Options:
   -h, --help                Show help
   -v, --version             BotTok version
   -l, --video <link>        TikTok video URL to perform the task on -t, --task <task>         Task to perform on the TikTok video (example: 'Up Views') -c, --cookies <path>      File path to store session cookies (default: cookies.json) -u, --user-agent <ua>     User agent to be used (default: random user-agent) -p, --proxy <proxy>       The proxy to be used (example: http://localhost:8080) -s, --proxies <path>      The path of the proxies file to use randomly (default: proxies.txt) -b, --browser <path>      Path to a browser executable to use instead of Chromium
-  -w, --no-headless      Open visible browser window
+  -r, --browser-remote <ws> Set browser WS endpoint to connect to an existing instance -j, --browser-user <path> Set custom user data directory of browser (profile folder) -w, --no-headless         Open visible browser window
-  -k, --terminal-captcha Terminal captcha instead of auto solver
-  -o, --log              Write activity log (activity.log) -m, --minimal          Hide ASCII art header
+  -k, --terminal-captcha    Terminal captcha instead of auto solver -o, --log                 Write activity log (activity.log) -m, --minimal             Hide ASCII art header
-  -d, --detach           Output mode for background processes -x, --limit <int>      By the time the accumulation limit is reached -e, --verbose          Display detailed processing information in logs
+  -d, --detach              Output mode for background processes -x, --limit <int>         By the time the accumulation limit is reached -z, --min-limit <int>     If it does not accumulate x amount in 10 minutes it stops -f, --max-time <int>      Sets a maximum time limit in hours before stops -a, --available-tasks     Returns the currently available tasks -i, --init-accums         Set a initial accumulation value (default: 0) -e, --verbose             Display detailed processing information in logs
 ```

 ## Advanced